somercelik/getir-rest-assignment/README.md

 I have created 14 test cases for this project, If you want to test it yourself, feel free to run ```npm test``` command.
 Test cases are located in ```app.test.js``` file.

+It took 3 hours to code, 45 minutes to test and 30 minutes to documentate the project.